 There are some drawbacks, such as practicing too long.
 Though not dangerous, moderation is good practice to have when practicing Tai Chi.
 Other learning limitations via courses are losing the social aspect of practicing with a class and having a teacher help you with poses and movements.

 One of the more common ways Tai Chi is practiced nowadays is by joining a Tai Chi class.
 You may even see a group practicing Tai Chi at your local park on the weekends.
 As previously stated, joining a class provided a social aspect.
 This is good learning because other students can help you when the teacher can’t.
 You can also give each other motivation to improve.
 A good teacher can also assist you when you are first learning poses.
 There may be some limits on how far you can stretch or how well you can balance at first, and a teacher can help you modify the stance and poses to suit your needs, even if you’re using a walker or a wheelchair.

 If you want to join our free Tai Chi classes, we practice every Sunday from 9:30 to 10:00 am at Heartwell Park in Long Beach, CA. You’ll see us near the duck pond.
 You’re welcome to join.
 Just remember to wear comfortable clothes.

 Take the Next Step In Improving Your Health by Contacting SOHMA Integrative Medicine

 Our goal is to help you improve your health.
-You can reach out to us and ask us about the Myers Cocktail, IV Therapy, Chiropractic care, or how our other health service lines can help you with your journey to improved health.
+You can reach out to us and ask about the Myers Cocktail, IV Therapy, Chiropractic care, or how our other health service lines can help you with your journey to improved health.

-Located in Long Beach and Lakewood, CA we help individuals from the surrounding cities.
+Located in Long Beach, CA, we help individuals from the surrounding cities.